ExposuresProvider/icees-api/README.md

 documents details regarding updating configurations and code to build a docker image for automated kubernetes deployment of services.

-#### Edit schema and identifiers
+#### Edit schema

-ICEES API allows define custom schema and identifiers.
+ICEES API allows to define custom schema.
 The schema is stored at `config/features.yml`.
-The identifiers are stored at `config/identifiers.yml`.
-Edit them to fit your dataset.
+Edit to fit your dataset.

 ICEES API has the following assumptions:
  * Each table named `<table>` should have a column named `<Table>Id` as the identifier where `<Table>` is `<table>` capitalized.
 For example, for table `patient`, the id column is `PatientId`.